flamurbeqiri1/PA/README.md

     Simple REST app with Dependency Injection Design Pattern using a public API

 A simple application that communicates with a Rest API which is https://jsonplaceholder.typicode.com.
-The application must have two main functionalities, handling posts and albums.
+The application has two main functionalities, handling posts and albums.

-Please find the functionalities as described below:
+Functionalities are described below:

 1).
 Posts